-Victim age and gender were applicable or known in nine out of ten online crimes recorded in 2022/23.
-For the vast majority of records where age and gender information were unavailable, the offence is regarded as a 'state-based' offence and therefore victim age and gender are not applicable.
+Victim age and gender were applicable or known in four out of five online crimes recorded in 2023/24.
+For the vast majority of records where age and gender information were unavailable, the offence is regarded as a 'state-based' offence (an offence generally recorded on the basis of one crime for each offender or group of offenders) and therefore victim age and gender are not applicable.